koktaildotcom/com.beacon/README.md

 ### v1.0.5 - 07.10.24
   * improve discovery of the devices
   * change card description
+### v1.0.6 - 07.10.24
+  * improve by connection and find the advertisement

 ## Final note ##
 The repository is available at: https://github.com/koktaildotcom/com.koktail.beacon